 Since September 2016 a study within the ShiftRail program of the European Commission was started.
-Aim is toinvestigate the feasibility of train lengths of up to 1,500 m.
-The study focus on corridors with a high market potential and seek solutions to the technical and operational issues of operating trains with a length of up to 1,500 m.
-One key element is the development of a system for distributed traction and braking steering.
+The aim is to investigate the feasibility of train lengths of up to 1,500 m.
+The study focusses on corridors with a high market potential and seeks solutions to the technical and operational issues of operating trains with a length of up to 1,500 m.

+One key element is the development of a system for distributed traction and braking steering (DPS).
 The study is based on the results of the previous MARATHON project.